SpectraLogic/ds3_python_sdk/README.md

 SDK
 ---

-The SDK provides an interface for a user to add Spectra S3 functionality to their existing or new python code.
+The SDK provides an interface for a user to add Spectra S3 functionality to their existing or new python application.
 In order to take advantage of the SDK you need to import the `ds3` python package and module.
 The following is an example that creates a Spectra S3 client from environment variables, creates a bucket, and lists all the buckets that are visible to the user.

 ```python